-For comparative analysis, we’ve force-ranked the five discs in each of the following categories: Driving Distance, Consistency, and Versatility.
+For comparative analysis, we’ve force-ranked the six discs in each of the following categories: Driving Distance, Consistency, and Versatility.

 Because these discs provide varying levels of performance at different release velocities, we’ve created two separate rankings:

-- Rankings for players with average drive distances over 400′
+- Average Players – Rankings for players with average drive distances from 325-400′

-- Rankings for players with average drive distances from 325-400′
+- Power Players – Rankings for players with average drive distances over 400′

 The Boss (using the World Record setting weight/plastic configuration) is the clear maximum-distance option for players who generate enough power to average drives of over 400 feet.